GerritCodeReview/k8s-gerrit/helm-charts/gerrit-master/README.md

 ## Installing the Chart

 ***note
-**ATTENTION:** The values for `gerritMaster.ingress.host` and `gerritMaster.keystore` are required for rendering the chart's templates.
-The nature of the values does not allow defaults.
-Thus a custom `values.yaml`-file setting this values is required!
+**ATTENTION:** The value for `gerritMaster.ingress.host` is required for rendering the chart's templates.
+The nature of the value does not allow defaults.
+Thus a custom `values.yaml`-file setting this value is required!
 ***

 To install the chart with the release name `gerrit-master`, execute: